-An attachment to the IL TRM was developed in 2019 to delineate a framework for counting Market Transformation (MT) Savings.
+An attachment to the IL TRM was developed in 2019 to delineate a framework for counting Market Transformation (MT) savings.
 During public comment on the draft, a few policy issues surfaced that need resolution to inform utility energy efficiency portfolio planning and to count savings from individual MT initiatives.
-The recommendation was that the IL MT SAG Working Group discuss and decide on how these policy issues could be treated in order to create more certainty for counting savings from MT.
+The recommendation was that the IL MT SAG Savings working group discuss and decide on how these policy issues could be treated in order to create more certainty for counting savings from MT.

 This paper discusses the policy issues raised during public comment and provides recommendations/options.